Ramish93/AWS-Cloud-Practioner-Prep/README.md

   - AWS Basic support (no cost): its for all customers, you have 7 core check with trusted advisor.
 24x7 customers service, docs, white papers etc. however you dont get access to engineers for technical-implimentation.
-  - AWS developer support(29$ per month but tied to usage): for individual devs tring to run workload in aws.along with basic support you get bussiness hours support access to engineers. its limited to one contact per developer and reply is late.
+  - AWS developer support(29$ per month but tied to usage): for individual devs trying to run workload in aws.along with basic support you get bussiness hours support access to engineers. its limited to one contact per developer and reply is late.
   - AWS bussiness support(100$ permonth but tied to usage): along with developer support, full set of trusted advisor checks.
 24x7 access to phone, email and chat access to engineers. it lets all of your people to have access and file support request not just root user. you are also allowed to deploy third party software in aws with support.
   - AWS enterprise support(15k permonth plus usage):